 So here’s how you can identify if your company has a broken culture and some ideas for how to fix it.

-5 Questions to Ask Yourself to Identify Company Culture Problems
+5 Questions to Ask to Identify Problems In Your Company Culture

 Work can be fun.
 Imagine an environment where co-workers smile and laugh.
 The days flow by and projects tend to succeed.
 It feels like there is a purpose and a reason for everything the staff is doing.
 Now, imagine the opposite.
 If the general vibe is that of stress and negativity in your workplace, it’s not uncommon.
 According to a recent report, one in four U.S. workers wake up every day dreading their work.